glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 1. Each process is assigned a unique identifier or process ID.
 The process with the highest ID is considered the highest-ranked process and assumes the role of the leader initially.
 2. When a process detects that the leader is unresponsive or fails, it initiates an election by sending an election message to all processes with higher IDs.
 3. Upon receiving an election message, a process with a higher ID responds with an _Alive_ message to acknowledge the election.
-4. If a process does not receive any response after sending the election message, it assumes that it has the highest ID among the active processes and declares itself as the new leader.
-Otherwise, it sends no further message and wait for _Victory_ message.
+4. If a process *does not* receive any response after sending the election message, it assumes that it has the highest ID among the active processes and declares itself as the new leader.
+Otherwise, it sends no further message and wait for the next steps.
-5. The newly elected leader broadcasts a coordinator (victory) message to inform all other processes of its leadership status.
+5. The newly elected leader should broadcast a coordinator (victory) message to inform all other processes of its leadership status.
 6. If a process receives a coordinator message, it recognizes the new leader and updates its internal state accordingly.

 ### Physical Model